Understanding Different Medicare Parts

 What are the different Medicare parts to know?

 Medicare is a comprehensive federal health insurance program, divided into four Medicare parts, each designed to cover different aspects of healthcare.
-Part A, often known as hospital insurance, mainly covers inpatient hospital care but also includes care in a skilled nursing facility (not long-term or custodial), hospice care, and some home health care.
-Part B, or medical insurance, covers two types of medical services — medically necessary services needed to diagnose or treat a medical condition, and preventive services used to prevent illness or detect it at an early stage.
+Part A, often known as hospital insurance, mainly helps cover inpatient hospital care but also includes care in a skilled nursing facility (not long-term or custodial), hospice care, and some home health care.
+Part B, or medical insurance, helps cover two types of medical services — medically necessary services needed to diagnose or treat a medical condition, and preventive services used to prevent illness or detect it at an early stage.
 Together, Part A and Part B form what is often referred to as Original Medicare.

 What exactly is covered under Medicare Part A?

 Medicare Part A, often recognized as hospital insurance, primarily provides cover for care received in an inpatient setting such as hospitals.
 This includes semi-private rooms, meals, general nursing, and drugs as part of your inpatient treatment, among other hospital services and supplies.
-It also covers skilled nursing facility care — but it’s important to note that this isn’t long-term care.
+It also helps cover skilled nursing facility care — but it’s important to note that this isn’t long-term care.
 If the criteria are met, Part A can cover care in a skilled nursing facility, hospice, or home health care.
 However, each of these types of care has specific conditions that must be met to receive coverage.

 And what does Medicare Part B cover?

-Medicare Part B, also known as medical insurance, covers a wide range of outpatient services, including preventive and medically necessary services.
+Medicare Part B, also known as medical insurance, helps cover a wide range of outpatient services, including preventive and medically necessary services.
 This includes doctors’ services (not only from your primary doctor but also from specialists and surgeons), outpatient medical and surgical services and supplies, lab tests, X-rays, mental health care (including outpatient mental health services, partial hospitalization, and screenings), durable medical equipment like wheelchairs or walkers, and certain preventive services like vaccines and screenings for conditions such as diabetes or cancer.
 The goal of Part B is to provide coverage for the necessary services and supplies needed for the diagnosis or treatment of medical conditions, as well as preventive services to keep certain illnesses from happening or to detect them early.

 What is the role of Medicare Part C?